Why Is Cortisol The Stress Hormone?

 Boosts energy so you can handle stress and restores balance afterward

-Your hypothalamus and pituitary gland -- both located in your brain -- can sense if your blood contains the right level of cortisol.
+Your hypothalamus and pituitary gland -- located in your brain -- can sense if your blood contains the right cortisol level.
 If the level is too low, your brain adjusts the amount of hormones it makes.
 Your adrenal glands pick up on these signals.
 Then, they fine-tune the amount of cortisol they release.

-Cortisol receptors -- which are in most cells in your body -- receive and use the hormone in different ways.
+Cortisol receptors, which are in most cells in your body, receive and use the hormone in different ways.
 Your needs will differ from day to day.
 For instance, when your body is on high alert, cortisol can alter or shut down functions that get in the way.
-These might include your digestive or reproductive systems, your immune system, or even your growth processes, which helps maintain a normal body structure and plays a role in metabolism.
+These might include your digestive or reproductive systems, your immune system, or even your growth processes, which help maintain a normal body structure and play a role in metabolism.

 Adrenaline & Cortisol | Understanding the natural stress response: